Bridge Gulch massacre: History

 Native Americans in California experienced several decades of genocide as the white settlers started to arrive from the east and the Midwest.
 Miners, ranchers and other settlers flooded into the region to occupy lands belonging to Native Americans.
 As more and more white settlers arrived, Native Americans were forced from their homelands and the most valuable lands, and conflicts erupted.
-In addition to the loss of land and resources, and the conflicts over new settlements, Native Americans suffered from introduced diseases and were subject to violence and murder at the hands of the newcomers, sometimes aided or led by US military troops.
+In addition to the loss of land and resources, and the conflicts over new settlements, Native Americans suffered from introduced diseases and were subject to violence and murder at the hands of the newcomers, sometimes aided or led by U.S. military troops.
 Legal loopholes or the absence of a strong, local judicial system also prevented the white killers being brought to justice.
 Tall tales and rumors circulated by words of mouth or by the press also contributed to mass participation in the killings and galvanized people's tacit consent to those killings.

 While mid-19th century California law did not explicitly permit the killing of Native Americans, it also prevented any non-white (i.e., Native American) witnesses providing evidence against white defendants.
 According to Californian state law, the punishment for stealing livestock was 25 lashes and a 200 dollar fine (Lindsay, 202).
 Many White settlers apparently found such a measure too lenient and not enough to deter the Indians from stealing their livestock.
 They often raided Indian villages and executed the men and women on the spot.
-More gruesome still, they often put down the children and infants as well.
+More gruesome still, they often killed the children and infants as well.
 This is clearly a violation of state law and outright murder.
 Unfortunately, because of the legal loopholes and widespread support for those killings, these men were never prosecuted by law.

 The white settlers often found it convenient to portray Indians as subhuman and inferior to white people.
 In this way, it became justifiable in their conscience to kill their fellow human beings of "the other" race.
 Indians were perceived as "savages" and seen as living in "misery" (Lindsay, 194).
 As a result, killing Indians was another way to "stop their misery."
 These notions may partially explain the indiscriminate killing of Native men and women in California after disputes in land settlements erupted.
 The white settlers saw themselves as a superior race; as a result, they saw themselves as having a "manifest destiny" to hold all the land to the Pacific Ocean.
 They sincerely believed that they could make better use of the land by farming.
 This land would be "wasted" left in the hands of the Indians.
 Accounts and rumors describing Indians as "bloodthirsty killers" also helped to demonize the Indians in the minds of the white people.